 TMJ refers to the temporomandibular joint, which is the bone structure, muscles and connective tissues that surround the jaw and control chewing.
 When patients experience disorders of this joint, they are said to have a temporomandibular joint disorder or TMD.
-Symptoms of TMD include pain and tenderness near the jaw, as well as popping or clicking in the joint when speaking or chewing.
-There are many ways of treating TMJ disorders, ranging from non-invasive therapy and bite splints to injections or surgery.
+Symptoms of TMD include pain and tenderness near the jaw, as well as popping or clicking in the joint when speaking or chewing, difficulty in opening mouth, headaches etc. There are many ways of treating TMJ disorders, ranging from non-invasive therapy and bite splints to injections or surgery.
 Left untreated, however, TMJ disorders can lead to headaches, muscle pain, malocclusion and tooth damage from grinding or clenching.

 Did you know…

 that TMD alone is not a disorder, but instead a collection of disorders that affect the temporomandibular joint?
 It is the second most common pain-causing musculoskeletal condition in the U.S. according to the U.S. National Institute of Dental and Craniofacial Research, as many as 12 percent of Americans may suffer from some type of TMD, with women twice as likely to be affected than men.
 But despite the prevalence and wide availability of treatment, only one out every three people with TMD fails to seek treatment.

 Frequently Asked Questions

 How do I know if TMJ treatment is right for me?